5 FAM 1300

 Post Report Online is comprised of three main parts:

-(3) A browser-based, front-end management component that allows authorized A/GIS/GPS employees to administer accounts, passwords, images and postings.
+(3) A browser-based, front-end management component that allows authorized A/GIS employees to administer accounts, passwords, images and postings.
 This interface also provides access to other relevant reports.

 5 FAM 1319 BUSINESS OWNERSHIP